Electronics reuse conference

 View the Past Winners!

-2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022 2023
+2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020

-About the awards
+About the awards:

-The ERC Jim Lynch (HOF) Award
+The ERC Hall of Fame: Jim Lynch Award

 In recognition of selfless service to the Electronics Reuse Industry and those whose livelihoods depend on it, each year we proudly welcome one or more individuals to the ERC Hall of Fame.
 Named after the Co-Founder of what would eventually become the Electronics Reuse Conference, Jim Lynch Award winners represent the very best among us; those who set the example for what an E-Reuse professional should aspire to be.